Pulkitjndl/LearningApp/README.md

 # LearningApp

-This is a sample project based on Kotlin Multi - Platform
+This is a sample project based on Compose Multi Platform

 ## Tech Stack